With the possibility that the UK may crash out of the EU, what are the legal implications for expatriates and those seeking to relocate to France?

 We shall be covering these processes in future after the dust has settled, but our article Visas for Non-Europeans gives a flavour of it all.
 The French government also have useful English language advice at Visa Application Guidelines.

 If you seek a permanent residence card, once you are in France you will need to participate in an integration process, called Republican Integration Contract (CIR), which includes a basic language test, for which purpose the French government run courses.
 However, if you are not ready for the test, you can renew an existing shorter-term visa.
-Business owners are exempt, as are certain other categories of persons.

 More lenient provisions could be made in a future bilateral agreement.